Musarrat Asif Khawaja

 Musarrat Asif Khawaja is a Pakistani politician who has been a member of the National Assembly of Pakistan since February 29, 2024, and having this post previously from August 2018, to till August 10, 2023.

 Early life and marriage

-She was born in Faisalabad on 9 May 1959 in Chuadhary Sher Ali House, on the requested of Nawaz Sharif to Sher Ali for Khawaja for his marriage, Chuadhary Sher Ali give her daughter to Khawaja Muhammad Asif.
+She was born in Faisalabad on 9 May 1959 in Chuadhary Sher Ali House.

+On the requested of Nawaz Sharif, Chaudhary Sher Ali gave his daughter to Khawaja Muhammad Asif for marriage.

 In 1988, Mussarat and Khawaja was married.

 Political career

 She was elected to the National Assembly of Pakistan as a candidate of Pakistan Muslim League (N) (PML-N) on a reserved seat for women from Punjab in the 2018 Pakistani general election.

 She was re-elected to the National Assembly of Pakistan as a candidate of Pakistan Muslim League Nawaz (PML(N)) on a reserved seat for women from Punjab in the 2024 Pakistani General Election.